benc-uk/aks-samples/9-oauth/readme.md

 - Run `kubectl apply -f app.yaml`
 - Access the site in your browser to be redirected to the relevant provider for login

+## Optional
+Use the `allowed-emails.yaml` and the `oauth2-proxy-azure-emails.yaml` for examples of limiting access via a list of email addresses

 ## Tips
 For the `OAUTH2_PROXY_COOKIE_SECRET` you can generate a random 16 byte string value, with the following command:
 ```bash